This information is for potential Marine Job Candidates.

 It should also be comprehensive, so please don't leave anything out, as it will be subject to a rigorous 'discovery' process to validate that we have all the pertinent facts about you - and it's not a good look when we find that there are substantive 'holes' or missing roles in your work history.

-Also ensure that you have included your latest contact information (you would be amazed at how many CV's omit e-mail addresses, for instance).
+Also ensure that you have included your latest contact information (you would be amazed at how many CV's omit e-mail addresses and current phone numbers, for instance).

 Do use a spell checker and read over your finished profile one final time before you send it, to ensure it makes sense, especially after making changes or adding updates.

 We may not get back to you same day, but we do guarantee a reply to every bona fide enquiry within a few days.